freebsd/freebsd-quarterly/2018q4/hardenedbsd.md

 strong form of W^X, which prevents memory allocations from being both writable and executable, and toggling between the two.

-The HardenedBSD Foundation Corp is a registered 501(c)(3) tax-exempt not-for-profit charitable organization in the United States.
+The HardenedBSD Foundation Corp. is a registered 501(c)(3) tax-exempt not-for-profit charitable organization in the United States.
 We look forward to a productive 2019, with work to support Cross-DSO CFI still ongoing.